Home » Zoo » Dallas Zoo tickets

 Dallas Zoo with CityPass

-If you plan to save some money on your Dallas holiday, look no further than the Dallas CityPass.
+If you plan to save money on your Dallas holiday, look at the Dallas CityPass.

 With this discount pass, you can visit Dallas Zoo plus three more top Dallas attractions at a 37% savings.

-Visitors with CityPass don’t need to reserve their visit to the zoo in advance.
+Visitors with CityPass don’t need to reserve their zoo visits in advance.

-They can present their CityPASS tickets at any guest admission booth at either of the Dallas Zoo’s two entrances (Main or South) and walk in.
+They can present their CityPASS tickets at any guest admission booth at the Dallas Zoo’s two entrances (Main or South) and walk in.

 Cost of Dallas CityPass